openfl/lime.openfl.org/_docs/advanced-setup/html5.md

 Run `lime test html5` to compile, start a local development server, and launch in a web browser.

+### Minification

+Adding either the `-minify` option or the `-final` option to your build command will apply more advanced minification to the generated JavaScript.
+By default, [Closure Compiler](https://developers.google.com/closure/compiler) will be used to minify, but you can specify `-yui` to use [YUI Compressor](https://yui.github.io/yuicompressor/) instead.
+Both minification tools require Java to be installed.

 ## Using JavaScript libraries

 To use an external JavaScript library with Lime, you need [Haxe externs](https://haxe.org/manual/lf-externs.html).
 See also [Haxe: Using external JavaScript libraries](https://haxe.org/manual/target-javascript-external-libraries.html).